qbic-pipelines/rts-prediction-package/README.rst

 Prediction package for reproducible U-Net models, trained for semantic segmentation of microscopy images of root tissue from *A. thaliana* (https://github.com/qbic-pipelines/root-tissue-segmentation-core/).
 These models are trained using the mlf-core framework and tested for reproducibility.
 This package can be deployed within an analysis pipeline as a module for root tissue segmentation (rts) of fluorescence microscopy images.

+This package can be installed via pip: https://pypi.org/project/root-tissue-seg-package/

 * Free software: MIT
 * Documentation: https://rts-package.readthedocs.io.